No. 1 Clemson, Lawrence dominate 12th-ranked Aggies 24-10

-The Aggies (1-1) talked of an upset all week and figured to be the sternest test left for the defending national champions.
-Instead, the Tigers (2-0) methodically made plays, stretched out drives and pressured A&M junior quarterback Kellen Mond into an awful showing.
+Many circled this game as the best chance to take down Clemson, given Texas A&M’s nail-biting, 28-26 loss to the Tigers in 2018.
+But it was Clemson’s relentless playmaking on offense and defense that held the Aggies to their fewest points in a game since a 19-7 loss at LSU in 2015.

+“We wanted to leave no doubt this year,” Lawrence said.
+“I think we did that.”

-The decisive win tied Clemson’s best-ever run of success that spanned the 2014 and 2015 seasons.
+The decisive victory tied Clemson’s best-ever run of success that spanned the 2014 and 2015 seasons.
 It also left a major question in college football: Who can stop these guys?

+“That is definitely not how we think,” Clemson co-offensive coordinator Jeff Scott said.
+“We’ll look back at this game in six or seven weeks and go, ‘Hey, that was a really big-time win early in the year.’”

 The Tigers will be double-digit favorites the rest of the regular season in their try for a fifth straight Atlantic Coast Conference title and College Football Playoff berth.